 Furniture and equipment is recorded at cost or, if donated, at estimated fair value at the date of gift.
 Donations are reported as support without donor restrictions unless the donor has restricted the donated assets to a specific purpose.
 Expenditures for major renewals and betterments in excess of \$1,000 and that extend the useful life of assets are capitalized.
-Furniture and equipment are depreciated on the straight-line method over their estimated useful lives, ranging from three to seven years.
-Depreciation expense for the years ended June 30, 2023 and 2022 amounted to \$2,503 and \$1,139, respectively.
+Furniture and equipment are depreciated using the straight-line method over their estimated useful lives, ranging from three to seven years.
+Depreciation expense for the years ended June 30, 2024 and 2023 amounted to \$1,975 and \$2,503, respectively.